Theresa May joins 30-strong Tory rebellion on overseas aid cut

 Led by the former Tory cabinet minister and chief whip Andrew Mitchell, who has been rallying against the cuts, the rebel MPs said they were “confident” of having the numbers to overturn the prime minister’s healthy Commons majority.

-The rebel amendment is now being backed by 30 Conservative MPs, including the former prime minister Theresa May, ex-ministers David Davis, Jeremy Hunt, Damian Green, Nusrat Ghani and Caroline Nokes.
+An amendment seeking to reinstate the funds is now backed by 30 Conservative MPs, including former prime minister Theresa May, ex-ministers David Davis, Jeremy Hunt, Damian Green, Nusrat Ghani, Caroline Nokes and Johnny Mercer.

 It comes amid intense criticism of the government’s decision last year to flout the Conservative general election manifesto pledge and move to slash overseas aid spending from 0.7 per cent of national income to 0.5 per cent.